Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry

 \subsubsection{Partitioning}

-Excluding rhymes, which we will discuss in the final step, we build up the rest of each masked sequence with a unique partitioning technique that prepares MKSs to further be fed to an MLM to generate final poems.
-Thus far, we have coped with Presence and Association-related challenges, which may have formed components of a substandard poem.
+Thus far, we have coped with Presence and Association-related challenges, which form components of a standard poem.
 However, the adjacency of keywords in masked sequences effectively contributes to the quality of final poems as well.
-This section will extract a set of hemistich-level MKSs with fairly distributed keywords in-between masked tokens such that they A) adequate, B) are literary/contextually associated, and C) are logically separated among masked tokens.
-Having added a masked token to each \(IK_{1:10}\) index-based keyword set, we score possible occurrence combinations using Equation \ref{eq:14} to satisfy these criteria.
+This step is designed to extract a set of masked sequences with fairly distributed keywords in-between mask tokens such that are A) adequate in number, B) literary/contextually associated, and C) logically separated among mask tokens.
+After adding a mask token to each \(IK_{1:10}\) index-based keyword sets, we score possible occurrences using Equation \ref{eq:14} to satisfy these criteria.

-To score each candidate combination, we step through every two adjacent keywords (\(w_1\), and \(w_2\)) and calculate pair-wise \(d\) and \(g(w_1, w_2)\) scores by their spatial difference and Association Graph edge weight.
-Given \(d_s\) and \(g_m\) as the sum of all pair-wise \(d\) scores and the mean of all pair-wise association scores, \(PS(d_s, g_m)\) is calculated for every possible candidate.
-Finally, a total of \(C \times 2\) top masked sequences with lengths of \(rsv_k\) and \(lsv_k\) are selected as final MKSs and zipped index-wise to form couple-level MKSs.
+To score each candidate combination, we step through every two adjacent keywords (\(v_1\), and \(v_2\)) to calculate their pair-wise spatial differences and final graph-based association scores.
+Given \(d\) as the sum of all pair-wise spatial differences and \(g\) as the mean of all pair-wise association scores, \(score^{p}(d, g)\) is calculated for every possible masked candidate.
+Finally, a total of \(c \times 2\) top masked hemistichs are selected as final candidates and zipped index-wise to form couple-level masked sequences.